-Why it’s awesome: It doesn’t get any cooler than Jeff Bridges playing a struggling country singer named Bad Blake who begrudgingly plays gigs in bowling alleys.
+Why it's awesome: It doesn't get any better than Jeff Bridges playing a struggling country singer named Bad Blake, who begrudgingly plays gigs in bowling alleys.

-Country music cool points: The novel on which the film was based was inspired by country singer Hank Thompson.
-Ryan Bingham, who penned “The Weary Kind” for the film, appears as a member of Bad Blake’s backing band.
+Country music cool points: Country singer Hank Thompson inspired the novel which the film was based on.
+Ryan Bingham, who penned "The Weary Kind" for the film, appears as a member of Bad Blake's backing band.

 4. O Brother, Where Art Thou?